ProjetPP/PPP-QuestionParsing-Grammatical/IDEAS.md

 singer of Led Zeppelin live?`.
 The question word is not placed at the same place in the obtained tree.

--> It's probably due to the specific role holding by "be" in the Stanford parser.
+It's probably due to the specific role held by "be" in the Stanford parser.
 See section 4.7 of the manual, there is a way to avoid this (and always have the verb at the top of the tree?) but I don't how adding the flag required.

 A solution could be to compute these questions specifically: